bccbass/T1A1/BenjaminCampbell_T1A1.md

 ```

-### Ingredient Item:
+### IngredientItem:
-This is the class for inventory of recipe ingredients: the bulk stores of produce, bread, meat etc. This class includes name, quantity, order delivery estimate, expiration dates, distributors, last ordered and perhaps most importantly quantity on hand.
+This is the class for inventory of recipe ingredients: the bulk stores of produce, salt, sugar, bread, meat etc. This class includes name, order delivery estimate, expiration dates, distributors, last ordered and perhaps most importantly quantity on hand.
 There might be methods to alert when stock is running low so restock can be ordered in time.
-Or methods to alert when a large number quantity of an item is approaching expiry date to create a special so it is used before it can no longer be served.
-I would use this class as it is imperative to know what ingredients are on hand and keep necessary stock so menu items are always available.
+Or methods to alert when a large quantity of an item is approaching expiry date so a special can be offered to ensure it is used before it goes bad.
+This class is imperative to know what ingredients are on hand and to keep necessary stock so menu items are always available.
 ```Python
 ingredient_item = {
 'name': ,